Edward Edwards (serial killer): Arrest and conviction

 In 2009, Edwards was arrested for murder in Louisville, Kentucky.
 Neighbors described him as pleasant and neighborly.
-In 2010, he pleaded guilty to the murders of Billy Lavaco, 21, of Doylestown, Ohio; Judith Straub, 18, of Sterling, Ohio; and Tim Hack, 19, and Kelly Drew, 19, both of Jefferson, Wisconsin.
+In 2010, he pleaded guilty to the murders of Billy Lavaco and Judith Straub, in Norton, Ohio; and Tim Hack and Kelly Drew, in Concord, Wisconsin.

 Soon after, in a jailhouse interview, Edwards confessed to killing his foster son, Dannie Law Gloeckner, 25.
 In 2011, he was sentenced to death for that killing.